 Radiation and radioactivity

-concern is that close physical contact with others could expose them to
+Some cancer patients who receive radiation therapy worry that their bodies will become “radioactive” after they receive radiation treatment.
+Their concern is that close physical contact with others could expose them to radiation.

 “The general answer to this concern is that physical contact is fine,” Snyder says.
-However,
+However, there are some exceptions.

 Internal radiation means that the radiation source is put into the body, Snyder says.
 Some examples of internal radiation are brachytherapy, in which doctors implant a seed, ribbon or wire that contains radiation in or around a tumor, the implant emits a dose of radiation to the surrounding area that kills cancer cells.
 Another example of internal radiation is radioactive iodine that is swallowed for treatment of certain thyroid conditions.